Tera Mera Saath Rahen: Plot

 Raj Dixit (Ajay Devgn) is a respectable average man who lives with his younger brother Rahul (Dushyant Wagh).
-Suman (Namrata Shirodkar) and her parents (Shivaji Satam and Reema Lagoo) are his neighbors, somewhat of surrogate parents to him at times.
+Suman (Namrata Shirodkar) and her parents (Shivaji Satam and Reema Lagoo) are his neighbors; Suman's parents are at times like surrogate parents to him.
 The obstacle in Rahul's life is not Rahul's physical handicap, cerebral palsy, but his imperative need for Raj.
 Suman is in love with Raj and declares it openly.
 Raj needs a wife who would be willing to accept Rahul in her life.
 With her feelings ignored by Raj, Suman begins to date someone else in the neighbourhood, much to the chagrin of her parents, and finally leaves home.

-Khanna (Prem Chopra) takes advantage of Raj's quiescent personality and asks him to marry his niece, Madhuri (Sonali Bendre).
+Khanna (Prem Chopra) takes advantage of Raj's quiescent personality and asks him to marry his niece, Madhuri Khanna (Sonali Bendre).
 It doesn't take long before Raj accepts the offer and develops a relationship with Madhuri.
-Raj explains to Madhuri that their relationship has little room for growth, as lovers anyway.
+Raj explains to Madhuri that their relationship has little room for growth as lovers anyway.
 Madhuri is of the opinion that Rahul should be sent to a special school, which Raj strongly detests.
 Madhuri ends the relationship and beings to avoid Raj.

 Raj gets tired of looking after Rahul for 15 years and now wants to have a normal family life.
-He changes his mind and admits Rahul in a special school.
+He changes his mind and admits Rahul to a special school.
 Raj and Madhuri rekindle their relationship.
-However, Raj begins to miss Rahul and that adversely affects his work.
+However, Raj begins to miss Rahul, and that adversely affects his work.
 Meanwhile, Suman returns home after a break.

-Finally Raj, Madhuri, Rahul lives altogether happily.
+Finally, Raj, Madhuri, and Rahul live together happily.